rollerworks/search/README.md

 Installation
 ------------

-The installation is very easy, all the details about installing can be found in.
+For installing RollerworksSearch, you can find all the details about installing in the manual.

 [doc/installing](doc/installing.rst)

 Documentation
 -------------

-The documentation is written in [reStructuredText][3] and can be built into standard HTML using [Sphinx][4].
+The documentation for RollerworksSearch is written in [reStructuredText][3] and can be built into standard HTML using [Sphinx][4].

-To build the documentation are:
+To build the documentation do the following:

 1. Install [Spinx][4]
 2. Change to the `docs` directory on the command line